Diyckstra/terraform-provider-deyckstra/website/docs/d/autoscaling_group.md

 * `min_size` - The minimum size of the group.
 * `name` - Name of the Auto Scaling group.
 * `new_instances_protected_from_scale_in` - Indicates whether new instances are protected from deletion when Auto Scaling group is scaled in.
 * `status` - The status of the Auto Scaling group when it is deleted.
 * `vpc_zone_identifier` - The IDs of the subnets in which instances are created.

 ### Unsupported attributes

-~> **Note** These attributes may be present in the `terraform.tfstate` file but they have preset values and cannot be specified in configuration files.
+~> **Note** These attributes may be present in the `terraform.tfstate` file, but they have preset values and cannot be specified in configuration files.

 The following attributes are not currently supported: